Damir Sharipzyanov: Playing career

 Sharipzyanov started his career in the academy of HC Neftekhimik Nizhnekamsk, his hometown club.
 In the 2013/14 season, he made his debut in the Youth Hockey League for JHC Reaktor, Neftekhimik's farm club.

 He then went to North America to join the Owen Sound Attack in the Ontario Hockey League.
 In 2015, he signed a three-year entry-level contract with the Los Angeles Kings but was never called up to the NHL.
 He returned to Neftekhimik on loan for the 2017-18 KHL season, then left the LA Kings organization to sign a two-year extension.

 On 8 May 2020, Sharipzyanov left Neftekhimik after three seasons, signing a new three-year contract as a free agent with Avangard Omsk.
 At first, he had to adapt into a more defensive role, but later became one of the team's top scorers and beat Avangard's club record for scoring by a defenceman.
 In his first season with Avangard, they won the Gagarin Cup and he was named the best defenceman of the Gagarin Cup Finals.
 In 2022, he became Avangard's captain.
 He was invited to the KHL All-Star Game in 2023 and 2025 and named to the KHL All-Star Team in 2025.

+In the 2025-26 KHL season Sharipzyanov set the league record for points as a defenceman, scoring 67 (23+44) points across 66 regular season games.